maratart/bulkrename/README.md

 # bulkrename
 Bulkrename renames files in the current dir.
 Old and new filenames are taken from the csv-list.
+Bulkrename is written on Go lang and compiled for Windows, Mac OS X, Linux.

 ### TABLE.CSV
 old-filename1,new-filename1